 The main body of the deliverable is supported by Annexes 4,5 and 6 describing guidance given to the development teams and to the group of experts.
-These annexes served as a basis for creation of Chapters 6,7 and 8.
+These annexes served as a basis for creation of Chapters 6, 7 and 8.

-This deliverable will be further updated, based on experience of using its results in D3.3, D3.4, and D3.5 and according to the feedback of internal and external partners.
+This deliverable will be further updated within D3.11, based on experience of using its results in D3.3, D3.4, and D3.5, their updates and according to the feedback of internal and external partners.